 7. Also buy a couple of basic bite alarms

-If you are fishing with more than one rod and/or in poor light conditions, electronic bite alarms will be your best friends when it comes to bite detection.
+If you are fishing with more than one rod and/or in poor light conditions, electronic bite alarms will be your best friend when it comes to bite detection.

 Not only do they sound when there is a bite, but they also have small, very bright LED lights for visual bite indication.
 This way, you will instantly know which rod to pick and strike with.
 See my go-to bite alarms for live and dead bait fishing on Amazon here.